A Shadow Bright and Burning by Jessica Cluess

 Similarities aside, the characters in this story were wonderful.
 I actually really liked Henrietta as a main character, and just wanted the best for her.
 Rook was a wonderful best-friend character, and with this own struggles he almost had a story line of his own.
 I suspect this will play out a lot more in the next book.
 The best-friend vibe was turning into love-interest nearer the end, though it was an obvious connection from the beginning.
 The other love interest was Magnus; the flirt, the teaser, the passionate kisser.
 And then, my friends, there was a third: Lord George Blackwell, the one who is hated at the beginning and stands there brooding the entire first half.

-Despite Magnus’ advantages in an uncalled-for sort of way, he was my definite favourite from the three, but I suspect Blackwell is where the story is going.
+Despite Magnus’ advances in an uncalled-for sort of way, he was my definite favourite from the three, but I suspect Blackwell is where the story is going.
 Rook, while a lovely best friend, seems to be headed down a dark journey and I don’t know how that’s going to fly later down the track, in terms of Henrietta and him.

 “It’s easy to poke fun at the world and think yourself clever, but it’s much harder to stand silent and endure.”